mmahesh/mmahesh.github.io/_posts/2017-07-05-tutorial-on-sc-adagrad.md

 > Also we changed the numerical stability parameter from $\epsilon$ to $\xi_2 e^{-\xi_1 v_{t+1}}$ where  in general we choose $\xi_1=0.1, \xi_2=0.1$.

 > Adagrad was developed for convex problems, whereas we developed the SC-Adagrad primarily for Strongly convex problems.
-To our surprise, it had excellent performance on many deep neural networks in particular ResNet-18, CNN and MLP.
+To our surprise, it had excellent performance (in terms of Test accuracy) on many deep neural networks in particular ResNet-18, CNN and MLP.

 The blogs mentioned earlier, do a pretty good job in going through the details of stochastic gradient methods.
 This post is just to get a brief overview of SC-Adagrad Algorithm.
 For detailed analysis in Online convex optimation framework, for getting to know equivalence of RMSProp and Adagrad, check our paper [here](http://www.ml.uni-saarland.de/Publications/MukHei-VariantsRMSPropAdagradLogRegret.pdf){:target="_blank"}.